-Note: Moving the control box RESTRICTION Switch (S-2) from "AUTO" to "MAN" allows the automatic restriction control system feature to be bypassed.
-In Manual mode, the Restriction Rail cylinder pressure is zero (0) and the Restriction Rail will fully open (lower) (see Figure 23).
+Note: Moving the control box RESTRICTION Switch (S-2) (see #7 on page 8) from "AUTO" to "MAN" allows the automatic restriction control system feature to be bypassed.
+In Manual mode, the Restriction Rail cylinder pressure is zero (0) and the Restriction Rail will fully open (lower) (see Figure 22).

-Figure 23 - Restriction Rail Lowered
+Figure 22.
+Restriction Rail Lowered

-Starting the WE-4
+Starting the WE-5

-CAUTION: Do not start the equipment until you are certain everyone is clear of the machine and all safety shields are in place.
+Do not start the equipment until you are certain everyone is clear of the machine and all safety shields are in place.

-Follow the steps below when starting your WE-4 Water Extractor.
-Always make sure SYSTEM CNTRL switch is in STOP position before starting the WE-4.
-The pump pressure will not exceed approximately 150 to 500 psi, adding longevity to the hydraulic system.
+Follow the steps below when starting your Water Extractor.
+Always make sure SYSTEM CNTRL switch is in STOP position before starting the WE-5.
+This will prevent the pump pressure from exceed approximately 500 psi, adding longevity to the hydraulic system.

-- 1. Please read entire WE-4 operators manual before start-up. - 2.
-Make sure reservoir is filled with oil, oil float level switch shipping bracket has been removed, suction valves are locked in the open position and the pump is primed (see page 4). - 3.
-Hydraulic oil temperature must be over 40 °F (5 °C) before starting the motor, and over 80 °F (27 °C) before operating the plunger. - 4.
-Freeman recommends setting the potentiometers to the following settings after installation, the first time the water extractor is started:
+1. Please read this manual in its entirety before start-up.

+2. Make sure the hydraulic reservoir is filled with oil, oil float level switch shipping bracket has been removed, suction valves are locked in the open position and the pump is primed (see page 4).

+3. Hydraulic oil temperature must be over 40 °F (5 °C) before starting the motor, and over 80 °F (27 °C) before operating the plunger.

+4. Freeman recommends setting the potentiometers to the following settings after installation, the first time the water extractor is started:

 PRODUCT DELAY MIN

 MAIN PRESSURE MIN

 RESTRICTION PRESSURE 50%

-EXT SLOW PRESSURE MAX
+SLOW DOWN PRESSURE MIN

-EXT SLOW SPEED MAX
+PLUNGER SPEED 25%

-- 5. Push SYSTEM CNTRL switch to STOP (system pressure approximately 150 to 500 psi for idle start). - 6.
-Pull EMERG.
-STOP switch to START position. - 7.
-Turn RESTRICTION switch to AUTO. - 8.
-Turn ANTI-PLUG switch to AUTO. - 9.
-Turn CYCLE MODE switch to TRIG. - 10.
-Pull HYD.
-PWR UNIT switch to START. - 11.
-Wait at least 2 seconds, to reduce load on electric motor. - 12.
-Pull SYSTEM CNTRL switch to START (system pressure will equal MAIN PRESSURE pot #3, see page 12). - 13.
-Load material into the feed chute.
-The plunger will retract according to Product Delay pot #1 when the level detector has sensed product for more than 1 second (see Level Detector Adjustments page 14 and Potentiometer Adjustments on page 13).
+5. Push SYSTEM CNTRL switch to STOP (system pressure approximately 150 to 500 psi for idle start).

+- 6. Pull EMERG.
+STOP switch to START position.

+- 7. Turn RESTRICTION switch to AUTO.

+- 8. Turn ANTI-PLUG switch to AUTO.

+- 9. Turn CYCLE MODE switch to TRIG.

+- 10. Pull HYD.
+PWR UNIT switch to START.

+11. Wait at least 2 seconds, to reduce load on electric motor.

+12. Pull SYSTEM CNTRL switch to START (system pressure will equal MAIN PRESSURE pot #3, page 14).

+13. Load material into the feed chute.
+The plunger will retract according to Product Delay pot #1 when the level detector has sensed product for more than 1 second (see "Level Detector Adjustments" on page 15 and "" on page 12).

-Turning off the WE-4
+Turning Off the WE-5